 Students who have not registered for a course within the preceding 365 days will be considered inactive.
-To reactivate their enrollment, they must fill out a reinstatement form to re-enroll and submit this form to their Student Services Representative/Advisor, along with transcripts of any new coursework taken at other institutions.
+To reactivate their enrollment, they must fill out a new application and submit this form to their Student Services Representative/Advisor, along with transcripts of any new coursework taken at other institutions.
 Students whose progress toward a degree has been irregular or interrupted for three years or more must meet requirements stated in the most recent catalog.